 Our workers are thirsty, they are a little tired, and they are hot.

 Well the energy drink perfectly fills this need for our workers, it cools them down, quenches their thirst, and peps them up.
 Product positioning.
-Just like the coffee you are drinking right now, its socially acceptable for you to discuss the new quarterly report over a lateé.
+Just like the coffee you are drinking right now, its socially acceptable for you to discuss the new quarterly report over a delicious lateé.

 Its socially acceptable for our young blue collar workers to sit around at smoko and have a can of the latest and most popular energy drink.
 One that their favourite sporting stars are holding in their hand when they cross the finish line or jump over a burning car.
 In 2015, a research team at Griffith University, led by Dr Rebecca Loudoun found that around 40 per cent of blue collar workers consumed energy drinks.
 She added that on-site vending machine agreements and promotional site visits boosted the availability of the drinks.